Larnaca: Name

+The city is also colloquially known as “Skala”, from the Greek noun σκάλα, meaning ladder.
+In Turkish it has been translated to İskele.
+This name referred to the historic port of the city, though now it is the name of the area which surrounds it, in which the Turkish Cypriot inhabitants of the city lived in prior to the Turkish invasion of Cyprus.
+After which they migrated to Trikomo, which was later renamed to Yeni İskele (meaning “New Skala”), in honour of their origins.

 History

 The former city-kingdom of Kition was originally established in the 13th century BC.
-New cultural elements appearing between 1200 BC and 1000 BC (personal objects, pottery, new architectural forms and ideas) are interpreted as indications of significant political changes and the arrival of the Achaeans, the first Greek colonists of Kition.
+New cultural elements appearing between 1200 BC and 1000 BC, including pottery, new architectural forms.
+These archaeological findings are interpreted as indications of significant political changes and the arrival of the Achaeans, the first Greek colonists of Kition.
 Around the same time, Phoenicians settled the area.

 At the archaeological sites of Kiteon, remains that date from the 13th century BC have been found.
 Around 1000 BC, Kition was rebuilt by Phoenicians and it subsequently became a center of Phoenician culture.
 The remains of the sites include cyclopean walls and a complex of five temples and a naval port.

 It was conquered in the first millennium BC by a series of great powers of the region.
 First by the Assyrian Empire, then by Egypt.
-Like most Cypriot cities, Kition belonged to the Persian or Achaemenid Empire.
+Like most Cypriot cities, Kition belonged to the Persian Achaemenid Empire.
 In 450 BC, the Athenian general Cimon died at sea, while militarily supporting the revolt against Persia's rule over Cyprus.
 On his deathbed, he urged his officers to conceal his death from both their allies and the Persians.

 Strong earthquakes hit the city in 76 AD and the year after.

 Earthquakes of 322 AD and 342 "caused the destruction not only of Kition but also of Salamis and Pafos".
 Kition's harbor silted up, and the population moved to the seafront farther south, sometime after this.
-(Contributing factors to the silting are thought to have been earthquakes, deforestation and overgrazing.)
+Contributing factors to the silting are thought to have been earthquakes, deforestation, and overgrazing.

 The commercial port was located at Skala, during the Ottoman Period starting in 1571.
-Skala is the name of the seashore immediately south of the Larnaca castle—and its neighborhood.
+Skala is the name of the seashore immediately south of the Larnaca Castle and its neighborhood.